 Calming a dog’s pre-walk energy is up to you.

 It depends on you understanding the prompts and cues you give, and taking a bit of time to address the problem.
 The good news is that it is a problem that is easy to solve, if a little frustrating.
-Don’t get me wrong: that frustration will certainly be yours, not the dog’s.
+Don’t get me wrong: that frustration will certainly be yours, as well as the dog’s.

 So what do we need to do?

-These cues… they’re not all deliberate.
+These cues… they’re not usually deliberate.
 Nor are they all avoidable.
 I may not mean to give them or even know I’m doing it.
 It’s only when I thought about it that I realised every time I stand up and push the chair under, Heston makes for the door.
 Or I may be aware that I’m doing it and be unable to avoid doing it.
 Like I know my keys set him off, but how can I lock the door to go for a walk without using my keys?
-I know some people who use things like this Orbitkey Key Organiser to help, but I’m not sure if it would work for me.

-If you want to see cues at work, go and pick up your dog’s leash and see what happens.
+If you want to see cues at work, go and pick up your dog’s lead and see what happens.
 Stand up.
 Notice what your dogs do?
 Move towards the door.
 Do they look interested?
 That’s an action prompting a response from your dog.
-In the shelter, walking past the dogs with a leash is a massive prompt of excited behaviours.
-In the home, picking up your keys or a leash can be a cue for excited behaviours.

 So why do these cues make dogs circle, bark or whine before a walk?